 - Billable hours and economic contributions;

-- Economic health of the firm
+- The economic health of the firm

 - Pay levels for other lawyers within the firm;